CloudSecurityAlliance/Glossary/README.md

 Once you have committed your changes to your clone of the repository you can submit a Pull Request (PR) to ask those changes to be included in the main repository "cloudsecurityalliance/Glossary".
 In GitHub desktop simply hit "Ctrl-R" (on Windows) or "Command-R" (on MacOS) and a PR request window will be opened in the web browser you last used, so make sure it opens in a browser where you can login (or are already logged in) to GitHub.
 Simply add a commit message if needed and submit it.

 A review will be required before your changes are committed to the main branch.

+## A note on the diagrams

+The diagrams are done using the GitHub + Mermaid browser extension https://github.com/BackMarket/github-mermaid-extension.
+The chrome extension to render this is at https://chrome.google.com/webstore/detail/github-%20-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe.

+Please note all the diagrams in the /diagrams/ directory are generated using a shell script based on the categories tags in entries.